-If these symptoms please call Bloomfield Eye Associates at 973-338-1001 for an immediate appointment.
+If you have these symptoms, please call Bloomfield Eye Associates at 973-338-1001 for an immediate appointment.

 Glaucoma Testing & Diagnosis

-During your examination we may perform a number of tests in order to make the most accurate diagnosis of glaucoma.
-These include Tonometry to measure eye pressure, Ophthalmoscopy to carefully examining the inside of the eye – especially the optic nerve, Visual Field testing using computer bowl like instrument to evaluate your “side” or peripheral vision to see how sensitive your side vision is in various directions, Gonioscopy to directly observe the health and condition of the angle of your eye where the Iris meets the Cornea, OCT or “optical coherence tomography” digital imaging of the optic nerve and retina and Pachymetry or corneal thickness measurement as corneal thickness can alter the accuracy of the measurement of intraocular pressure (IOP) and it appears that patients with thin corneas may be inherently more likely to develop glaucoma.
+During your examination, we may perform a number of tests in order to make the most accurate diagnosis of glaucoma.
+These include Tonometry to measure eye pressure, Ophthalmoscopy to carefully examine the inside of the eye – especially the optic nerve, Visual Field testing using a computer bowl-like instrument to evaluate your “side” or peripheral vision to see how sensitive your side vision is in various directions, Gonioscopy to directly observe the health and condition of the angle of your eye where the iris meets the cornea, OCT or “optical coherence tomography” digital imaging of the optic nerve and retina, and Pachymetry or corneal thickness measurement as corneal thickness can alter the accuracy of the measurement of intraocular pressure (IOP), and it appears that patients with thin corneas may be inherently more likely to develop glaucoma.

 Medical, Laser & Surgical Glaucoma Treatment